Digital-Grinnell/dlad-blog/content/posts/112-moving-static-sites-to-GitHub-Pages.md

           publish_dir: ./public
 ```

 ## GitHub Pages Settings

-It's not documented well, but *important to note* that this workflow will create a new `gh-pages` branch of your repo and the `root` of that branch is what you should publish! *Pay attention to that setting in the figure below!*
+It's not documented well, but *important to note* that this workflow will create a new `gh-pages` branch of your repo and the `root` of that branch is what you should publish! _**Pay attention to those settings in the figure below!**_

 To complete the process of creating a _GitHub Pages_ site you'll need to visit your repository's [GitHub Pages Settings](https://github.com/Digital-Grinnell/Digital-Grinnell.github.io/settings/pages) page and make selections like you see in the figure below.
 The example below is taken from https://github.com/Digital-Grinnell/Digital-Grinnell.github.io/settings/pages.